Last Updated on

 I put what we owed the IRS on to a 0% interest credit card for 18 months.
 The next month when the bill came in, I realized I didn’t know how we would pay it off in 18 months.

 I then started searching for debt pay off plans and came across Dave Ramsey and the debt snowball.
-I changed the way I budgeted and we saved money everywhere we could.
+Like most debt success stories, my journey started when I changed the way I budgeted and we saved money everywhere we could.

 We also found ways to earn extra money by selling things and working side jobs.
 We did everything we could to pay off the debt as fast as possible.